gabeiglio/gabeiglio.github.io/_posts/dynamic_array_c/2021-10-26-dynamic-array-c.md

 ## Let's fix some potential bugs!

-We have to functions malloc and realloc, that returns a pointer to a memory address, and we faithfully assign it to our array pointer trusting that we are getting the actual pointer instead of a null pointer since the program could not find sufficient space to fill our needs.
+We have two functions malloc and realloc, that returns a pointer to a memory address, and we faithfully assign it to our array pointer trusting that we are getting the actual pointer instead of a null pointer since the program could not find sufficient space to fill our needs.